 —Jeremy Kepner, Ph.D.
 Head and Founder, MIT Lincoln Laboratory Supercomputing Center

-But the development of the first Linux supercomputer had an impact far beyond the needs of Alliance scientists—it permanently changed supercomputing and its impacts are still felt today.
+The development of the first Linux supercomputer had effects far beyond the needs of Alliance scientists.
+It permanently changed supercomputing and its impacts are still felt today.

 The Continuing Linux Supercomputing Revolution

-As leader of the Alliance/UNM Roadrunner project, I presented my team’s work on advances being made in this “next wave” of supercomputing at various professional events, such as the Alliance Chautauquas held at UNM, the University of Kentucky, and Boston University in 1999.89 After Roadrunner, I embarked on another Alliance project, this time working with IBM on development of LosLobos, IBM’s first ever Linux production system that was assembled and operated at the University of New Mexico.
-LosLobos, which premiered on the Top500 list at number 24, consisted of 256 dual-processor IBM Intel-based servers with high-speed Myrinet connections, creating a 512-processor machine capable of 375 gigaflops (375 billion floating point operations per second).
+As leader of the Alliance/UNM Roadrunner project, I presented my team’s work at professional events, such as the Alliance Chautauquas held at UNM, the University of Kentucky, and Boston University in 1999.1112 After Roadrunner, I embarked on another Alliance project, working with IBM on development of LosLobos, IBM’s first Linux production system, which was assembled and operated at the University of New Mexico.
+LosLobos, which premiered on the Top500 list at number 24, consisted of 256 dual processor, Intel-based, IBM servers with Myrinet connections, creating a 512-processor machine capable of 375 gigaFLOPs.

 LosLobos entered production in summer 2000.
-The Linux supercomputing movement was now well underway, thanks to the proliferation of commodity components, the development of high-speed COTS networks such as Myrinet, the rapid expansion of the open software movement, and the ability of researchers, myself included, to leverage all these developments to move the field forward.
+The Linux supercomputing movement was well underway, thanks to the proliferation of commodity components, the development of high-speed COTS networks such as Myrinet, the rapid expansion of the open software movement, and the ability of researchers, myself included, to exploit all these developments.
 For the first time, supercomputers could be built at a relatively low cost.
-While LosLobos was used primarily by scientists to model and solve complicated problems in physics, biology, and other fields, IBM’s move toward the open-source framework was a sign of the times.
-Within a year, IBM had used the knowledge gained by working with my Alliance research group on LosLobos to create the first pre-assembled and pre-configured Linux server clusters for business.10
+While LosLobos was used primarily by scientists to model and solve complicated problems in physics, biology, and other fields, IBM’s move toward the open-source framework was a sign of things to come.
+Within a year, it used the knowledge gained by working with my Alliance research group on LosLobos to create the first pre-assembled and pre-configured Linux server clusters for business.13

 For me, this is both thrilling and gratifying.
-My interest in parallel computing dates way back to 1981, when I read an article in IEEE Transactions on Computers by HJ Siegel et al. on a SIMD/MIMD parallel computing system for image processing and pattern recognition.
-I’ve spent my entire career working to make COTS systems running Linux a viable and more affordable alternative to more traditional supercomputers.
-I’ve incorporated popular compilers, job schedulers, and MPICH to COTS Linux deployments, and those innovations are still used today on Linux supercomputers and have allowed Linux to become the OS of choice on high performance machines.
+My interest in parallel computing dates to 1981, when I read an article on a parallel computing system for image processing and pattern recognition14.
+I’ve spent my entire career making Linux-based COTS systems a viable and more affordable alternative to traditional supercomputers.
+I’ve incorporated popular compilers, job schedulers, and MPICH to COTS Linux deployments, and those innovations are still used today on Linux supercomputers, enabling Linux to become the OS of choice on high performance machines.

 Exascale supercomputers will provide unprecedented capability to integrate data analytics, AI, and simulation for advanced 3-D modeling.
-They will tackle problems related to neuroscience, clean fusion, the biology of cancer, and will give the U.S. a competitive edge in energy R&D and national security.
-It is my hope that somewhere a young computer scientist is reading my published work and it is sparking the same inspiration in him or her as Siegel’s work inspired in me.
-My work has become one of the building blocks of 21st-century computing technologies, and I look forward to how others will continue to build on my innovations with their own.
+They will tackle problems related to neuroscience, nuclear fusion, the biology of cancer, and will give nations a competitive edge in energy R&D and national security.
+It is my hope that somewhere a young computer scientist is reading my published work and it is sparking the same inspiration in them as Siegel’s work inspired in me.
+My work has become one of the building blocks of 21st-century computing technologies, and I look forward to seeing how others build on my innovations with their own.

 About the Author: